Tag Archives: innovation

 Often the inability to act is worse than acting wrong.

-European scholars accepted that nobility gave one a better handle on leadership, and this held them back.
-Since religion was part of education, they accepted that state should have an established religion: Anglican, in England, Catholicism in France; scientific atheism now.
-They learned and accepted that divorce was unnecessary and that homosexuality should be punished by prison or worse.
-As late as the early 60s, Turing, the brilliant mathematician and computer scientist, was chemically castrated as a way to cure his homosexuality.
-In America our “Yankee ingenuity,” as we call it, had a tendency to blow up, too (prohibition, McCarthyism, and disco), but the problems resolved relatively soon.
-“Ready, fire, aim” is a European description of the American method.
-It’s not great, but works after a fashion.
+European scholars accepted that nobility gives one a handle on leadership.
+This belief held back the talented, non-noble.
+Since religion was part of education, they accepted that state should have an established religion, Anglican, in England, Catholicism in France; scientific atheism now.
+They learned from the state, and accepted, that divorce was unnecessary, that homosexuality should be punished by prison or worse, In the early 60s, Turing, a brilliant mathematician and computer scientist, was chemically castrated as a way to cure his homosexuality.
+In America our “Yankee ingenuity,” as we call it, screwed up too, but in ways like prohibition, McCarthyism, and disco.
+Such screwups resolved themselves relatively fast.
+“Ready, fire, aim” is a European description of the American method to any problem.
+It’s not great, but works better than “steady as she goes.”

-The best option, I think, is to work together with those from “across the pond.”
-It worked well for us in WWI, WWII, and the American Revolution, where we benefitted from the training of Baron Von Steuben, for example.
-Heading into the world cup of football (fifa soccer) this week, we’re expected to lose badly due to our lack of stars, and general inability to pass, dribble, or strategize.
+The best option, it seems, is when we work together with those “across the pond.”
+It worked well for us in WWI, WWII, and the American Revolution, benefitting from Lafayette, Baron Von Steuben, Kosciusko, etc. Heading into the world cup of football (fifa soccer) this week, we’re expected to lose badly due to our lack of talent and our general inability to pass, dribble, or strategize.
 Still, we’ve got enthusiasm, and we’ve got a German coach.
 The world’s bookies give us 0.05% odds, but our chances are 10 times that, I’d say: 5%.
-God protects our galumphing side of corn-fed ignorants when, as in the Revolution, it’s attached to German coaching.
+God protects our galumphing corn-fed ignorants when, as in the Revolution, it’s attached to European coaching.

-Some practical aspects of the earth spinning: geosynchronous satellites (they only work because the earth spins), weather prediction (the spin of hurricanes is because the earth spins), cyclone lifting.
+Some businesses where it helps to know the earth spins: rocketry (military and exploratory), communication via geosynchronous satellites (they only work because the earth spins), weather prediction (the spin of hurricanes is because the earth spins), cyclone lifting.
 It amazes me that people ever thought everything went around the earth, by the way; Mercury and Venus never appear overhead.
 If authorities could have been so wrong about this for so long, what might they be wrong about today?

 Dr. Robert Buxbaum, June 10, 2014 I’ve also written about ADHD on Lincoln’s Gettysburg Address, on Theodore Roosevelt, and how he survived a gun shot.